wekan/wekan/README.md

 install Wekan on your own computer or server.
 In fact we encourage you to do that by providing one-click installation on various platforms.

-Currently you can install Wekan fork on the followin Platforms:
+Currently you can install Wekan fork on the following Platforms:

 [![Deploy][heroku_button]][heroku_deploy]
 [![Deploy to Scalingo][scalingo_button]][scalingo_deploy]